PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 Additional information

-- The Palisadoes Foundation was selected for Google Summer of Code (GSoC) 2022, and was previously selected for GSoC in 2021.
+- The Palisadoes Foundation was selected for Google Summer of Code (GSoC) in 2023, 2022, and 2021.
 We were able to make a number of leaps and bounds during the 2021 editions which resulted in a massive codebase that is severely undocumented.
-During this time, the Palisadoes Foundation was also selected for the [Github externship](https://externship.github.in/) on three separate occasions.
+The Palisadoes Foundation was also selected for the [Github externship](https://externship.github.in/) on three separate occasions in 2021/2022.

-- The foundation was also selected for Google Season of Docs (Gsod) 2022.
+- The foundation was also selected for Google Season of Docs (GSoD) 2022.
 In this season, the documentation status of the repositories was improved.
-But, some aspects were not covered in this duration and still need to be worked upon.
+But, some aspects were not covered in this period and still need to be worked upon.

 ### General Considerations

 This is not an exhaustive list of ideas, but they are the ones we currently feel need the most attention.

 We also welcome any other ideas that we could use.
-Please review the "Desired Features" section of this website for **even more ideas** and further necessary information.

 ### Repository Languages and Skills